APPLIES TO: SQL Server Azure SQL Database Azure Synapse Analytics Parallel Data Warehouse

 SQL Server provides nine fixed server roles.
 The permissions that are granted to the fixed server roles (except public) cannot be changed.
 Beginning with SQL Server 2012 (11.x), you can create user-defined server roles and add server-level permissions to the user-defined server roles.

-Server-level permissions are not available in SQL Database or SQL Data Warehouse.
+Server-level permissions are not available in SQL Database or Azure Synapse Analytics.
 For more information about SQL Database, see Controlling and granting database access.

 Fixed Server-Level Roles